nodanaonlyzuul/bespoke-tmux-cheat-sheet/README.md

 "**The bind key is Control b**" - my great, grandfather jotted in his leather bound journal as the boat entered the Hudson River.

-At Elis Island he was told to bring only one cheat sheet.
+At Ellis Island he was told to bring only one cheat sheet.
-This is that cheatsheet...
+This is that cheatsheet...unchanged by time, unrelenting in quality.

 ## Windows